mab09/Unreal-MVVM-Pattern-Examples/README.md

 https://github.com/user-attachments/assets/b2fa917b-367e-472b-8087-2bda625ebaa6

 As I mentioned before this project showcases a very specific aspect of setting up MVVM in unreal, which seemed to have been a common point of confusion and difficulty (atleast at the time I made this), So I hope this project covers that aspect extensively enough to clear the confusion.<br />
-There are other aspects of course like how to setup the bindings which I won't be writing about here but you can go through the widgets to have a look.<br />
+There are other aspects like how to setup the bindings which I won't be writing about here but you can go through the widgets to have a look.<br />
 Overall here are some of the things you might want to consider when setting up your MVVM architecture:
 - The ViewModel to Widget relationship can be one-to-many or many-to-one.
-  - Many-to-One is useful for stuff like the StatusBar widget where one widget needs information of different things like the Health and Stamina
+  - Many-to-One is useful for stuff like the StatusBar widget where one widget needs information of different things like the Health and Stamina.
-  - One-to-Many is useful if one piece of information might be needed by different widgets like health is needed by the health bar and maybe also a screen effect
+  - One-to-Many is useful if one piece of information might be needed by different widgets like health is needed by the health bar and maybe also a screen effect UI.
 - Property bindings can be _One Time to Widget_, _One Way To Widget_, _One Way to ViewModel_ or _Two Way_ , out of which I was not able to fully utilize _Two Way_ in this project, that should be useful for highly interactive  widgets like an inventory menu.
 - Property bindings have in-built conversion functions, so you can do basic math, string conversion and much more in the binding itself without having to write custom logic for it.
 - I believe that the 'Global ViewModel Collection' and 'Resolver' creation types give the maximum decoupling, a combination of the two might be the best approach.
 But note that achieving the maximum decoupling might be overkill for small projects and smaller teams.
-In my opinion, this is only beneficial if you have different people working on the UI functionality and the UI visuals.
+In my opinion, this is mostly beneficial if you have different people working on the UI functionality vs the UI visuals.
 - An MVVM style architecture itself may be overkill for a project.
-While it is possible to base your entire UI on MVVM, it might be more beneficial to use it in certain UI elements while sticking to traditional ways in others.
-Remember, this is still a beta feature so it may restrict you if you are using other UI features like CommonUI.
+While it is possible to base your entire UI on MVVM, it might be more beneficial to use it in certain UI elements, while sticking to traditional ways in others.
+Remember, this is still a beta feature so it may restrict you when using other UI features like CommonUI.

 ## Example of an Advanced Architecture
 Here is one of early iterations of the UI architecture I implemented in a larger project that I was working on.
 We made quite a few changes later on but this is the first working example I made of a fully MVVM based UI architecture in Unreal. <br />